yerlanamanbek/minimal-mistakes/_pages/teaching.md

 ### Team leader

-- prepared undergraduate students for [International Math Competition for University students](http://www.imc-math.org.uk/) and the result was written in the [news](https://nu.edu.kz/news/nazarbayev-university-students-won-a-silver-medal-at-international-mathematical-competition)
+- prepared undergraduate students for [International Math Competition for University students](http://www.imc-math.org.uk/) and the result of silver medals was announced in the [news](https://nu.edu.kz/news/nazarbayev-university-students-won-a-silver-medal-at-international-mathematical-competition)